jormunmor/doctorado/JSHOP2/README_MORE.txt

 1. The Arcas domain.
 It can be run with the problem present in the example.

 2. The Surveillance domain.
 It requires to have a VREP server running in background to accept the incoming requests done in the preconditions of the domain, so the VREP server must be started.
+If not, then all move operations will be succesful and will return a 0 cost.